anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 hop away from the EST server (E) and not yet authenticated into the network.
 At this stage, it can only communicate one-hop to its nearest neighbour, the Join proxy (J) using their link-local IPv6 addresses.
-However, the Device needs to communicate with end-to-end security with a Registrar hosting the EST server (E) to authenticate and get the relevant system/network parameters.
+However, the Pledge (P) needs to communicate with end-to-end security with a Registrar hosting the EST server (E) to authenticate and get the relevant system/network parameters.
 If the Pledge (P) initiates a DTLS connection to the EST server whose IP address has been